 - Trailhead: Running Eagle Falls Trailhead

 Who Is This Hike For?
-This hike is perfect for visitors looking for an easy and relaxing hiking trail in the Two Medicine area.
+This trail is perfect for hikers looking for an easy and relaxing hike.
 If you love waterfalls, you’ll enjoy this trail!

 Trail Description: This hike begins at the Running Eagle Falls Trailhead which is located about one mile in from the Two Medicine entrance.
 The trail is wide and travels through the forest but only briefly before coming out at large river bed.
 You’ll cross a footbridge here that overlooks Running Eagle Falls.
 You can choose to hike closer to the waterfall by crossing the footbridge and scrambling up a few rocks alongside the river to get a better view of the falls.